 Register a Branch Office in the Philippines

-- A designated resident agent authorized to receive summons and other legal processes that may be served by the Philippine government to the foreign corporation which shall also state that in the absence of the resident agent or if said corporation ceases to transact business in the Philippines, any summons or legal proceedings may be served to the SEC as if the same is made upon the corporation at its home office
+- Certified copy of the Board of Resolution of the parent company authorizing the establishment of the branch office and designating a Resident Agent to receive summons and legal proceedings (can be a Philippine resident or a domestic corporation); in the absence of such agent or upon cessation of its operations in the Philippines, any summons or legal proceedings may be served to the SEC as if the same is made upon the corporation at its head office;

-- Certified copies of the Articles of Incorporation/Partnership, translated in English if in a foreign language
+- Certified copies of the Articles of Incorporation of the parent company;